Varun330529/codealpha_Landing-page/README.md

-# codealpha_Background_Generator
+# codeAlpha_Landing_Page
-This is Background Generator.
+This is Landing page project.
 using Html css js